Clarion Project: Funding

-The nonprofit Charity Navigator has rated the Clarion Project 2 out of 4 stars.
-According to the Clarion Project's Form 990, (2019), 70.2% of its expenses are program expenses, 12.4% are administrative, and 17.2% are for fundraising.
-Funders include the Donors Capital Fund, a nonprofit donor-advised fund, which gave the organization a donation of $17.7 million in 2008.
+The nonprofit Charity Navigator has rated the Clarion Project 4 out of 4 stars.

 Criticism

-The Southern Poverty Law Center listed the organization as an "anti-Muslim hate group" in 2016-2019.
-The U.S.-based Muslim advocacy group, the Council on American–Islamic Relations, stated that the Clarion Project is among 37 American organizations that promote Islamophobia in America society.
+The Southern Poverty Law Center listed the organization as an "anti-Muslim hate group" in 2016–2019.
+The U.S.-based Muslim advocacy group, the Council on American–Islamic Relations, stated that the Clarion Project is among 37 American organizations that promote Islamophobia in American society.
 The organization has been described as part of the counter-jihad movement.

 Clarion previously employed security-analyst Ryan Mauro, who according to the Southern Poverty Law Center, has asserted that there were multiple "no-go zones" for non-Muslims across the U.K. and Europe and has spoken about the supposed rising number of Muslim enclaves across the U.S., governed by "gangs of Islamic extremists" enforcing the Shariah law.